PoorviGopal/ReactJS/Astate.md

 2. **How do you initialize state in a React component?**

-* State is typically initialized in a class component's constructor using `this.state = { /* initial state data */ };`.
-* In a functional component, you can use the `useState` hook to initialize state.
 * For example :
 ```js
 import React, { useState } from 'react';